The US SEC iXBRL Reporting Mandate

 The SEC’s iXBRL reporting mandate was introduced in 2018 on a phased basis for the financial statement information of operating companies and the risk and return summary information of funds.

 For operating companies, the three-year phase-in started with fiscal periods ending on or after June 15, 2019, for large accelerated filers, with accelerated filers joining the fray a year later.
-All other filers were brought into the ambit of the mandate for fiscal periods ending on or after June 15, 2021, using the US GAAP taxonomy.
+All other filers were brought into the ambit of SEC reporting requirements for fiscal periods ending on or after June 15, 2021, using the US GAAP taxonomy.
 IFRS filers are required to comply beginning with fiscal periods ending on or after 15 June 2021.

 For funds, the two-year phase-in began with a registration statement that became effective on or after September 17, 2020, for large fund groups (with net assets > $1B as of the most recent fiscal) and September 17, 2021, for small fund groups (with net assets < $1B as of the most recent fiscal).

-The US SEC’s Electronic Data Gathering, Analysis, and Retrieval System (EDGAR) system was modified on March 11, 2019, to accept all forms subject to iXBRL requirements.
+The US SEC’s Electronic Data Gathering, Analysis, and Retrieval System (EDGAR) system was modified on March 11, 2019, to accept all forms subject to SEC Reporting requirements.

 So, let’s take a quick look at some of the forms mandated to be filed in iXBRL by the US SEC.